liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/custom/UnaryDouble.java#L5)

-As you can see, you must also declare the input and output type for the function; here, the function accepts a `Number` and returns a `Number`.
-These types must also be reflected in the function's constructor, where you must call the superclass constructor and pass it a `Class` instance of each input and output argument.
+As you can see, the input and output type for the function must also be declared; here, the function accepts a `Number` and returns a `Number`.
+These types must also be present in the function's constructor: the superclass constructor must be called, and be given a `Class` instance of each input and output argument.

-Method  <!--\index{UnaryFunction@\texttt{UnaryFunction}!getValue@\texttt{getValue}} \texttt{getValue()}-->`getValue()`<!--/i--> is where the output of the function is computed for the input.
-Since the function is unary and declares its single input argument as a number, the method has a single `Number` argument.
+The <!--\index{UnaryFunction@\texttt{UnaryFunction}!getValue@\texttt{getValue}} \texttt{getValue()}-->`getValue()`<!--/i--> method is the one in which the output of the function is computed from the input.
+Since the function is unary and discloses its single input argument as a number, the method has a single `Number` argument.
 Similarly, since the function declares its output to also be a number, the return type of this method is `Number`.

 Function `CutString` could also be simplified by defining it as a descendent of <!--\index{BinaryFunction@\texttt{BinaryFunction}} \texttt{BinaryFunction}-->`BinaryFunction`<!--/i-->: